hollowdll/database-system/docs/database.md

 ## Collection

 Collections hold documents.
-A collections has a unique name and documents in it.
+A collection has a unique name and documents in it.
 There cannot be two collections with the same name in one database.

 A collection can be created and deleted.
 Collection can be deleted only when it doesn't have documents.
 Delete the possible documents before deleting the collection.